nicohman/raven/README.md

 The lemonbar option should be a shell script that runs lemonbar(s).
 They will automatically be killed just like polybars when the theme is changed or reloaded.

 ### Polybar bar names
 As many polybars as you have monitors will be started.
 The names of the bars themselves should be configured in `config.json`.
-The default is ["main", "other"]
+The default is ["main", "other"].
+If yu're sharing your themes with others, it is recommended that you leave the polybar monitor name blank, so that it automatically adapts to other monitor names.

 ### Cycle themes